 Hummus on toast, topped with sunflower seeds and olives

 Hummus on toast with walnuts and green olives

 A big chunk of grass fed butter on toasted gluten free bread

-Grain free granola (look at CostCo for a MUCH cheaper version) with almond milk
+Grain free granola (look at CostCo for the cheapest store-bought version) with almond milk

 Veggie burgers atop a salad or sometimes with Gluten free buns, lettuce and tomato